AlainZhangStudent/cse-15L-wi22/labreport3/labreport3.md

 ![Image](https://alainzhangstudent.github.io/cse-15L-wi22/labreport3/lab3s2.jpg)

 The symptom of the issue will be apparent from the output of running the JUnit tests.
-The testReversed test and testReverseInPlace should fail with the provided buggy implementation, whereas the non-failure tests will pass given the buggy implementation.
+The testReversed test should fail with the provided buggy implementation, whereas the non-failure tests will pass given the buggy implementation.

 Fixes: